Australian country music: Development of modern country

 Pioneers of a more Americanised popular country music in Australia included Tex Morton (known as The Father of Australian Country Music) in the 1930s and other early stars like Buddy Williams, Shirley Thoms and Smoky Dawson.
 In 1932, Tex Morton arrived from New Zealand, aged 16, and humped his swag around outback stations where he began to earn a name as a performer.
 In 1936 he cut his first commercial records in Australia.
 He went on to establish a distinctly Australian bush ballad style, shifting from American songs to songs about Australia.
 He attained national popularity in the 1930s and formed a traveling "Rodeo and Wildwest Show" in the 1940s.
 In 1949 he travelled to North America and Europe enjoying great success as a stage hypnotist, working in film and with artists such as Hank Williams.
 He returned to Australia in the early 1960s, by which time a generation of performers had carved a place for the Australian themed country music he pioneered.

 Smoky Dawson cut his first recording in 1941: "I'm a Happy Go Lucky Cowhand".
 In 1952, Dawson began a radio show, and went on to national stardom as a yodelling, whip cracking, knife throwing, singing cowboy of radio, TV and film.

 Known as "Canada's Yodelling Cowboy", Donn Reynolds (1921–1997) began a 40-year international career upon cutting several popular sides in 1947 on the Regal Zonophone label including "Old Bush Shanty of Mine" and "Stockman's Lullaby".
 He toured with Willard (Bill) Ferrier's Famous Hillbillies in what was Sydney's first all-country format variety shows and became the voice of Australia's iconic Peters Ice Cream as the "Peter's Singing Cowboy".
 Reynolds achieved notoriety through song and screen performances worldwide, and later established 2 world records for yodeling.

-Slim Dusty (AM) (1927–2003) was known as the "King of Australian Country Music", and helped to popularise the Australian bush ballad.
+Slim Dusty (1927–2003) was known as the "King of Australian Country Music", and helped to popularise the Australian bush ballad.
 His successful career spanned almost six decades and his 1957 hit "A Pub With No Beer" was the biggest-selling record by an Australian to that time, the first Australian single to go gold, and the first and only 78 rpm record to be awarded a gold disc.
 Dusty remains Australia's most successful and prolific performer, and won more Gold and Platinum albums than any other Australian artist.
 Dusty recorded and released his one-hundredth album in the year 2000 and was given the honour of singing Waltzing Matilda in the closing ceremony of the Sydney 2000 Olympic Games.
 Dusty was accorded a state funeral upon his death and with over 7 million Australian record sales he remains Australia's most successful domestic music artist.